Bryan1Bermudez/temperature-stabilization-assignment-BryanBermudez/README.md

 How to run
-same as exmaple code as its built on it
+same as the example code, as it's built on it